Quantifying patient and neighborhood risks for stillbirth and preterm birth in Philadelphia with a Bayesian spatial model: Methods

-Next, we augmented our dataset with neighborhood covariates based on the census tracts where each of the patients lived.
-Most of the neighborhood-level data was downloaded in June 2020 from \url{https://data.census.gov/cedsci/}, the United Sates Census Bureau's online data dissemination platform.
-We downloaded datasets documenting racial makeup, poverty status, education level, and number of housing units for each census tract in Pennsylvania for the years 2010 through 2017.
-Detailed information on data sources is reported in Section S4 of the Supplementary Material.
-Intrigued by the possibility that crime could be significantly associated with stillbirth or preterm birth, we also included neighborhood-level data on crime.
-Our crime data came from \url{https://opendataphilly.org}, where the Philadelphia Police Department publicly releases the location, time, and type of each reported crime in the city.
-This crime data was previously analyzed by \citet{Balocchi2019}.
-For our study, we included the total number of violent crimes and nonviolent crimes from 2010 to 2017 in each of the census tracts as neighborhood-level predictors.
-Violent crimes included murders, rapes, robberies and aggravated assaults, whereas nonviolent crimes included burglaries, larceny/theft, motor vehicle thefts and arson.\footnote{Our definitions of violent crime and nonviolent crime were based on the designations of offenses by the FBI's Uniform Crime Reporting Program: \url{https://ucr.fbi.gov/crime-in-the-u.s/2018/crime-in-the-u.s.-2018/topic-pages/offenses-known-to-law-enforcement} (last accessed June 24, 2022).}
+We downloaded data from the U.S. Census Bureau from 2010 through 2017 documenting racial makeup, poverty status, education level, and number of housing units for each census tract in Philadelphia.
+We also used data from the Philadelphia Police Department which reported the total number of violent and nonviolent crimes in each census tract from 2010 to 2017 \citep{Balocchi2019}.
+Web Appendix A gives the precise details of these data sources.
+Violent crimes included murders, rapes, robberies and aggravated assaults, whereas nonviolent crimes included burglaries, larceny, motor vehicle thefts and arson \citep{FBI2018}.
+Table \ref{tab:covariates} describes all 19 patient-level and neighborhood-level covariates included in our study.

-Table \ref{Table1} reports all 19 of the patient-level and neighborhood-level covariates that we considered in our study.
-For the patient-level maternal racial/ethnic group indicator variables in Table \ref{Table1} (Black, Hispanic, and Asian), the baseline group was White patients.
-A few of the continuous covariates were heavily skewed right -- namely, total number of occupied housing units, total number of housing violations, the total number of violent and nonviolent crimes.
-Consequently, we considered their log-transformed values.
-Some additional preprocessing of the data was also done in order to ensure that there was not severe multicollinearity among the covariates.
-These details are provided in Section S4 of the Supplementary Material.